yuan-fei/Learning/notes/Notes for Develop Data Intensive Application Part II.md

             * index-ranged locks
                 * lock a key range in index
                 * if there is no suitable index where a range lock can be attached, the database can fall back to a shared lock on the entire table.
 This will not be good for performance
-        * SSI (Serializable Snapshot Isolation): snapshort isolation + serialization conflicts detection
+        * SSI (Serializable Snapshot Isolation): snapshot isolation + serialization conflicts detection
             * optimistic concurrency control
                 * Good performance when low concurrency
             * serialization conflicts detection
                 * Detecting stale MVCC reads
                 ![Detecting stale MVCC reads](pics/ddia/detecting-stale-reads.png)
-                    * When the transaction wants to **commit**, the database checks whether any of the ignored writes (according to [visibility rule of snapshor isolation](#MVCC_visibiliy)) have now been committed.
+                    * When the transaction wants to **commit**, the database checks whether any of the ignored writes (according to [visibility rule of snapsho isolation](#MVCC_visibiliy)) have now been committed.
 If so, the transaction must be aborted
                 * Detecting writes that affect prior reads
                 ![Detecting writes after reads](pics/ddia/detecting-writes-after-read.png)
             * Perforamance